✅ Guided snorkeling tour in Silfra Fissure – Silfra Hall, Silfra Cathedral, Big Crack and Silfra Lagoon

 Included: Guided Golden Circle & Snorkeling tour, free photos from your snorkeling tour, snorkeling equipment, hot drinks & cookies after the snorkeling tour, entrance fee to Silfra and more.

 Join us for an unforgettable expedition with a small group to explore the famous Golden Circle.
 We visit the famous Þingvellir National Park, Gullfoss waterfall, Geysir, and the surrounding geothermal area.
-Our best-seller tour on a minibus includes a visit to Kerið volcanic crater, Faxi waterfall, and snorkeling between continents at Silfra fissure in the world’s clearest waters.
+Our best-seller tour on a minibus includes snorkeling between continents at Silfra fissure in the world’s clearest waters.

 Þingvellir National Park